-Yes - standard 1275 crankshafts weigh between 11.5kg-12kg, whereas the 81.33mm stroke steel crank weighs 10.5kg.
-Once re-worked, a standard crankshaft could potentially weigh less.
-However, the intention is not to save weight, but improve strength and counterbalance.
+Yes - approximately 1kg less.
+Once re-worked, a standard crankshaft could potentially weigh less, however the intention is not to save weight, but improve strength and counterbalance.

 Do I need to convert the block for a steel main cap set?

 Ideally, yes.
-We would highly recommend an MED four-bolt steel main cap set, AFS studs and line-boring of the block when upgrading to a steel crankshaft.
+We would highly recommend an MED four-bolt steel main cap set with rear oil seal conversion, AFS studs and line-boring of the block when upgrading to a steel crankshaft.
 On a road car, an MED centre main strap kit may suffice, but it's not the ideal arrangement when using a high-end crankshaft.